IQSS/dss-workshops-archived/R/Rintro/Rintro.md

 Notes and examples for this workshop are available at [](http://tutorials.iq.harvard.edu/R/Rintro/Rintro.html)

-Start RStudio create a new project:
+Start RStudio and open a new R script:
 -   On Windows click the start button and search for rstudio.
 On Mac RStudio will be in your applications folder.
--   In Rstudio go to `File -> New Project`.
+-   In Rstudio go to `File -> New File -> R Script`

--   Choose `New Directory` and `New Project`.
+Download workshop materials

--   Choose a name and location for your new project directory.
+Download the materials from http://tutorials.iq.harvard.edu/Python/PythonIntro.zip and extract the zipped directory (Right-click => Extract All on Windows, double-click on Mac).

 Workshop goals and approach
 ---------------------------